catness/100-days-of-code/log.md

 * Improved avatar/object collision in platformer mode.

 * Implemented adding objects to inventory, including the possibility of multiple copies of the same item.
 (But it's still more of a proof of concept, needs some serious reworking.)

+### Day 61: 2019-06-30

+* Added the inventory screen overlay to display the items.
+(Very basic so far)